Bacon: Vegetarian bacon

 Vegetarian bacon, also referred to as facon, veggie bacon, or vacon, is a vegetarian "bacon" made from plant matter.
 It has no cholesterol, is low in fat, and contains large amounts of protein and fibre.
 Two slices contain about 74 kcal.
 Vegetarian bacon is usually made from marinated strips of textured soy protein or tempeh (fermented soybeans).

 Bacon-flavoured products

 The popularity of bacon in the United States has given rise to a number of commercial products that promise to add bacon flavouring without the labour involved in cooking it.

 Bacon bits

 Bacon bits are a frequently used topping on salad or potatoes, and a common element of salad bars.
 They are usually salted.
 Bacon bits are made from small, crumbled pieces of bacon; in commercial plants they are cooked in continuous microwave ovens.
-Similar products are made from ham or turkey, and analogues are made from textured vegetable protein, artificially flavoured to resemble bacon.
+Similar products are made from ham or turkey, and vegetarian substitutes are made from textured vegetable protein, artificially flavoured to resemble bacon.